LeadSimple/propertyware/docs/BuildingsApi.md

 > <Array<ManagementFee>> get_building_management_fee(building_id)

-Retrieve all building management fees (BETA)
+Retrieves all the management fee rules of a building.
+(BETA)

 <p class=\"betaWarning\"><b>Note: </b>This operation is still in beta and might be subject to breaking changes.
 Production integrations should be avoided at this stage.</p> Retrieves all the management fee rules of a building.<br/><br/><b>Required permission:</b><br/><span class=\"permissionBlock\">BUILDINGS</span> - <code>Read</code>